-- The School/Foundation is legally required to undertake the pre-employment checks detailed in this document and therefore are required the retain information to evidence both during their employment and for period of time after they have left (see Section 4.12.5) - If an applicant is successful in their application, the Headteacher's PA will retain on his/her electronic file any relevant information provided as part of the application process.
-This will include copies of documents used to verify identity, right to work in the UK, medical fitness and qualifications. - Medical information may be used to help the School/Foundation to discharge its obligations as an employer e.g., so that the School/Foundation may consider reasonable adjustments if an employee suffers from a disability or to assist with any other workplace issue. - Please note that at present, the Foundation is following legal advice not to destroy any records for former members of staff, pending the outcome of the Independent Inquiry into Child Sexual Abuse (the Goddard Inquiry).
+- 5.2.1 The Foundation is legally required to undertake the pre-employment checks detailed in this document and therefore are required the retain information to evidence both during their employment and for period of time after they have left (see Section 4.12.5) - 5.2.2 If an applicant is successful in their application, HR will retain on his/her personnel file (hard copy or electronic file) any relevant information provided as part of the application process.
+This will include copies of documents used to verify identity, right to work in the UK, medical fitness and qualifications. - 5.2.3 Medical information may be used to help the Foundation to discharge its obligations as an employer e.g., so that the Foundation may consider reasonable adjustments if an employee suffers from a disability or to assist with any other workplace issue. - 5.2.4 Please note that at present, the Foundation is following legal advice not to destroy any records for former members of staff, pending the outcome of the Independent Inquiry into Child Sexual Abuse (the Goddard Inquiry).
 This supersedes the information detailed below: The Foundation will retain records of former employees securely in archive for a reasonable time period (e.g., currently 7 years in accordance with the Data Protection Act) or until the next inspection by the regulatory body, if that is longer.
 Some records may be retained indefinitely, if there is a requirement to do so e.g., on the grounds of previous allegation of abuse or potential safeguarding concerns.
 All archived files can be accessed by HR, so they are readily available for inspection purposes.
 If the application is unsuccessful, all documentation relating to the application will normally be confidentially destroyed after six months or immediately, if informed consent is not given.